 EULISA: Please note that the definition of private flights takes into consideration the fact that private flights do not transport passengers commercially but operate for private reasons.

-However!
 Several OPSGROUP members who operate private flights have told us that they have registered for the EES system anyway.
-The benefit of doing this is that you will be able to confirm prior to the flight that your passengers have all the proper documentation they need – potentially avoiding any nasty surprises on arrival.
+The benefit of doing this is that you will be able to confirm prior to the flight that your pax have all the proper documentation they need – potentially avoiding any nasty surprises on arrival.

 With the EES system, passports will no longer be stamped, so in the case of a limited visa that only allows a certain number of visits, operators will have no way of confirming that all the allowed visits have not been exhausted unless they check the system.